+Reading newspapers is fundamental, and it isn’t just the legal articles you should be reading.
+The content of most articles will have some form of commercial focus.
 When reading, consider the social, economic, political and legal aspects that can be drawn from the articles.
 This is a vital skill for trainee lawyers, and it also keeps you up-to-date with current news.

 University activities & networking

+Your own university or law school will most likely run a host of legal events, and it’s crucial that you get involved and attend.
+They will often provide an opportunity to network—an important skill in any work environment, but especially during a vacation scheme or a mini-pupillage.
 Some of the activities at your university will be aimed at improving your skills in key areas, or may even open up other areas of law for you to gain an insight into.

 Join your law society

-It is fundamental that you join your law society to get the most out of your time at university.
+It’s fundamental that you join your law society to get the most out of your time at university.
 Some universities also run a Bar Society for students who are specifically considering a career at the Bar.

 Advocacy & debating

-Mooting and mock trials also enable you to write precisely, develop your argument, and speak with accuracy and confidence.
+Mooting and mock trials also enable you to write precisely, develop your argument and speak with accuracy and confidence.

+Debating—a sought-after skill for many employers—is very similar to advocacy.
+It allows you to practice stating your argument clearly and concisely, and upholding it throughout a debate.
 The legal scenarios you will face in exams and tutorials require you to pick an argument and stick with it, so debating will inevitably help your academic studies too.

 Public legal events

+Many legal firms, universities, chambers, Inns of Court and societies such as The Junior Lawyers Division run events that are open to the public.
 They will run insight days, public lectures, networking events and conferences all aimed at developing your legal knowledge and enabling you to be the best you can be.

 Get involved, but don’t forget to use your time wisely, be selective in which events you choose to attend and don’t neglect your degree—your academic studies matter too!